Do you want to write about medical health, but not sure where to start? Or are you unsure of what it takes to be a medical writer?

 3. Be Detail Oriented

 Remember the saying “the devil is in the details”?
-This applies to health writing as well.
+This applies to medical writing as well.
 When reading your sources, make sure you go through the entire articles to understand the complete picture and the nuances.

 Some articles may start with positive results of a particular treatment but end with a caveat that certain type of individuals won’t benefit from it.